-When available, the fair value of financial instruments are based on quoted prices in active markets for identical instruments and reported in Level 1.
-Level 1 financial instruments include highly liquid instruments with quoted prices, such as equity securities listed in active markets, certain corporate fixed income securities, and U.S. government securities.
+When available, the fair value of financial instruments are based on quoted prices (unadjusted) in active markets and reported in Level 1.
+Level 1 financial instruments include highly liquid instruments with quoted prices (unadjusted), such as equity securities listed in active markets, fixed income securities, and U.S. government securities.

-If quoted prices are not available for identical instruments, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs such as the present value of estimated cash flows and reported as Level 2.
+If quoted prices are not available, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs such as the present value of estimated cash flows and reported as Level 2.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value have been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Level 2 financial instruments generally include U.S. government agency securities, corporate fixed income and equity securities infrequently traded, state and municipal securities.
+Level 2 financial instruments generally include U.S. government securities, U.S. government agency securities, mortgage-backed securities, corporate fixed income securities infrequently traded, equity securities not actively traded, and state and municipal obligations.

 Level 3 financial instruments have little to no pricing observability as of the report date.
 These financial instruments do not have active two-way markets and are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.
-We have identified Level 3 financial instruments to include fixed income and equity securities with unobservable pricing inputs.
+We have identified Level 3 financial instruments to include mortgage-backed securities and equity securities with unobservable pricing inputs.
 We value these financial instruments, where there was less frequent or nominal market activity or when we were able to obtain only a single broker quote, using prices from comparable securities.